meghnaaallam/webapp/README.md

 > Ideally, when I first developed this application, I've configured the CI/CD pipeline to check the packer validity whenever a PR is raised to the main branch and start building the AMI Images after the PR is merged.
 > But currently, I only have the above setup.

-I've used a .env file to build images locally and eventually used *Github Secrets*